 Description: In JVET-L0105, a new ATMVP-like merge candidate is generated and inserted into the merge candidate list in addition to the original ATMVP.
 The derivation process of the new ATMVP is similar to the original ATMVP, with slightly different rules used in selecting motion vectors (MV) from corresponding reference sub-blocks.
 More specifically, the MV selection rules for TMVP from a reference block are used in deriving MVs for each subblock under the new ATMVP mode.

-Double ATMVP with uniformity check (JVET-K0245 and JVET-J0018, MediaTek)

-Test: CE2.5.3

-Description: In this test, two MVs from merge candidate list instead of one MV are used as temporal MVs to generate two ATMVP candidates.
-The first and second temporal MVs are the first and second available MVs in the merge candidate list, respectively.
-There are two types of uniformity checks; one is to check whether the motion information at the four corners of ATMVP sub-blocks is the same as the motion information at the center, and treat it as a normal temporal candidate (non-sub-block ATMVP) if they are the same; the other is to check whether the motion information at each of the four corners is the same for the two corresponding ATMVP sub-blocks, and the second ATMVP candidate is not inserted if they are the same at all the four corners.
-The no pruning of the first ATMVP candidate and second ATMVP candidate will also be evaluated.
+[withdraw]

 Non-sub-block ATMVP (JVET-L0119, Panasonic)